Electrification for decarbonisation of industry

-Balancing economic growth, social progress and climate change is a difficult task.
-But it is necessary.
+Striking a balance between economic growth, social progress and climate change

-Just as the deadline for avoiding disastrous consequences from climate change moves closer, demand for the very materials, goods and services that stand for the largest share of CO2 emissions today continues to rise.
-That’s why Vattenfall is forming partnerships with other sectors and businesses to contribute to global climate goals.
-We have already started in Sweden, but we are looking for partnerships in all our markets.
+News on climate change is everywhere we turn.
+Meanwhile, demand for the materials, goods and services that represent the largest shares of CO2 emissions today continues to rise.
+Yet positive progress is happening.
+For example Vattenfall is forming partnerships with other sectors and businesses in all our markets to contribute to global climate goals.

 The broader picture

 Today we live longer, healthier and wealthier lives than ever before and the world continues to grow at an unprecedented rate.
-In fact, every year the world's population increases with 83 million people, and by 2050 it is estimated that we will reach 10 billion.
+In fact, every year the world's population increases by 83 million people, and by 2050 it is estimated that we will reach 10 billion people.

-Meanwhile, people will keep moving to cities, and within 30 years 68% of us are expected to live in urban areas.
-Because of this, the extraction and production of materials will need to continue in order for us to construct more apartment buildings, more railroads for our trains and more batteries for our electric cars and cell phones.
+Meanwhile, people will keep moving to cities – within 30 years 68% of us are expected to live in urban areas.
+Because of this, the extraction and production of materials will need to continue in order for us to construct more apartment buildings, more railways for our trains and more batteries for our electric cars and mobile phones.
 At the same time, more people will need to transport themselves, and more and more goods will need to be shipped to consumers across the world.

-Over the last 30 years the annual cement production has quadrupled which means it has nearly gone form 1 billion to over 4 billion tons a year.
-The last decade also saw a 40% increase in global steel demand, 95% of which in China alone.
-And despite the global debate on plastics, demand has doubled about every 20 years and the global production has gone from 1.5 million tons in 1950 to 322 million tons in 2015.
+Over the past 30 years, the annual cement production has quadrupled which means it has gone from nearly 1 billion to over 4 billion tons a year.
+The last decade also saw a 40% increase in global steel demand, of which 95% was sold in China alone.
+And despite the global debate on plastics, demand has doubled about every 20 years and global production has gone from 1.5 million tons in 1950 to 322 million tons in 2015.

-Electrification as a means to decarbonize industry and transport
+Electrification as a means to decarbonise industry and transport

-At Vattenfall we aim to offer all customers climate-smart energy and to enable a life free from fossil fuels within the time frame of one generation.
+At Vattenfall, we aim to offer all customers climate smart energy and to enable a life free from fossil fuels within one generation.
 For this to happen we work together with other sectors and businesses where electrification can be a means to eliminate or reduce CO2 emissions to reach climate goals like the Paris Agreement.

-Partnerships with industry are an effective way forward to develop new solutions so that we can increase efficiency and reach international climate goals by elimination of some of the major sources of CO2 emissions.
+Partnerships with industry are effective ways forward to develop new solutions so that we can increase efficiency and reach international climate goals by eliminating some of the major sources of CO2 emissions.
 Electrification and fossil free hydrogen are the keys to success.

-Current Vattenfall’s partnerships with Swedish mining and iron ore company LKAB, high-strength steel company SSAB, refinery and fuel company Preem and cement company Cementa, part of Heidelberg Cement Group, can potentially reduce Swedish CO2 emissions by 30 per cent.
-Vattenfall is actively searching for more collaborations also in other markets than Sweden.
+Current Vattenfall partnerships with Swedish mining and iron ore company LKAB, high-strength steel company SSAB, refinery and fuel company Preem and cement company Cementa, part of the Heidelberg Cement Group, can potentially reduce Swedish CO2 emissions by 30%.
+Vattenfall is actively searching for more collaborations within and outside Sweden.